-The Social Sciences focus on the systematic and objective study of human behavior in social situations (Sociology), in individuals (Psychology), in the development of children and early learning (Early Childhood Education), in the political setting (Political Science), in resource allocation decisionmaking (Economics), and in the context of physical, social, and cultural development (Anthropology).
+The Social Sciences focus on the systematic and objective study of human behavior in social situations (Sociology), in individuals (Psychology), in the development of children and early learning (Early Childhood Education), in the political setting (Political Science), in resource allocation decision-making (Economics), and in the context of physical, social, and cultural development (Anthropology).
 Each field has important contributions to make in seeking solutions to complex social problems.
 Social Sciences students may concentrate in Anthropology, Early Childhood Education, Economics, Political Science, Psychology, or Sociology.
-Concentrations in Early Childhood Education, Political Science, and Psychology are available via distance education (see page 110).
-Neighbor island students may also earn an interdisciplinary (applied track) bachelor's degree in social science.
+Concentrations in Early Childhood Education, Political Science, and Psychology are available via distance education (see pages 120-121).